 Hard Bop

-Hard bop is a jazz style that is a continuation of bebop.
+Hard bop is a jazz style that builds on bebop.
 Hard bop is an intense, driving, hot type of modern jazz, created by East Coast musicians in the late 1950s as a reaction to West Coast jazz’s more relaxing, cool approach.
-Hard bop evolved from 1950s bebop, and it combines gospel, soul, and R&B components.
+Hard bop evolved from 1950s bebop and combines gospel, soul, and R&B elements.

 Modal Jazz